vlasvlasvlas/itoshima_sound/README.md

 ## Overview

 While staying in Itoshima, Japan, I was deeply inspired by the rural landscapes, the farm life, and the rhythmic sounds of the countryside.
-One of the most memorable experiences was hearing the music played in the farms at 7 AM, 12 PM, and 5 PM.
-These sounds marked the rhythm of daily life—signaling the start of work, lunch breaks, and the return home to family.
-This auditory tradition became an integral part of my experience, shaping the way I perceived time and work within this serene setting.
+The first time, it was a pleasant surprise to hear the music played in the farms at 7 AM, 12 PM, and 5 PM.
+Over time, these sounds became a comforting presence, marking the rhythm of daily life—signaling the start of work, lunch breaks, and the return home to family.
+This auditory tradition became an integral part of my experience, shaping the way I perceived time and work within this serene setting

 ## Purpose of This Project